XMPro/Azure-SQL-Action-Agent/README.md

 After packaging the agent, you can upload it to XMPro IoT and start using it.

 ### Settings
-When a user needs to use the *SQL Server Writer* action agent, they need to provide the name of the SQL Server instance in which the database resides to which they want to write the incoming data to, along with a username and password that can be used.
+When a user needs to use the *Azure SQL* action agent, they need to provide the name of the SQL Server instance in which the database resides to which they want to write the incoming data to, along with a username and password that can be used.
 Retrieve these values from the configuration using the following code:
 ```csharp
 private string SQLServer => this.config["SQLServer"];
 private string SQLUser => this.config["SQLUser"];